barklan/you-shall-not-pr/.github/pull_request_template.md

-...

-### Checklist:
+### Checklist (do not remove it):

-* [ ] All filenames are in all lowercase characters with no spaces or dashes.
+* [ ] All .py filenames are in all lowercase characters with no spaces or dashes!!!
-* [ ] All functions and variable names follow Python naming conventions.
+* [ ] All functions and variable names follow Python naming conventions!!!
 * [ ] All function parameters and return values are annotated with Python type hints.
-* [ ] If this pull request resolves one or more open issues - mention it using `#`

-Also, pull requests **will not be merged if they fail the automated tests**.
+Pull requests **will not be merged if they fail the automated tests**.
 Please, see the log and make necessary changes.
 Have a nice day :)